 - A link to the mark that you claim to be infringing.

-- A description of how the content is infringing upon your trademark.
+- The precise location of the trademark, including website, email address, etc., and a description of how the content is infringing upon your trademark.

 - Sufficient detail that the owner of the website with the alleged infringing mark is a Liquid Web customer.

 Upon receipt of notification of claimed trademark infringement, Liquid Web will notify the customer.
-Aside from notifying the customer, Liquid Web cannot take further action without a U.S. court order, a UDRP ruling, or a URS ruling.
+If we determine that you are the trademark holder or the authorized representative (e.g., a legal representative or other representative) for a brand, or that you raised a legitimate trademark claim, Liquid Web may disable access to the infringing material.
+In other cases, and after notifying the customer, Liquid Web will not take further action without a U.S. court order, a UDRP ruling, or a URS ruling.

 Under appropriate circumstances, Liquid Web may, in its discretion, terminate the accounts of customers who are repeat infringers.